-Like the previous issues story, "The Purple Mist", this tale further develops the mythos of the character.
+Like the previous issue's story, "The Purple Mist", this tale further develops the mythos of the character.
 Roy's new chemical gives him new powers, and we see him in new roles.

 The Phony Murder of Col. Stanford (1941).
 Writer: Paul Gustavson Art: Paul Gustavson.
 (Title for this titleless story supplied by Grand Comics Database.)
 Colonel Stanford, a US Government bigwig in the diplomat service, is killed.

 The Black Vanguards (1942).
 Writer: Paul Gustavson Art: Paul Gustavson.
 (Title for this titleless story supplied by Grand Comics Database.)
 The Black Vanguards, a Nazi terror squad, blow up the Human Bomb's lab with their earthquake machine.
-Like the first story, "The Origin of the Human Bomb", this tale takes place in buildings under siege from bombings and destruction.
+In some previous tales, like the first story, "The Origin of the Human Bomb" and "The Purple Mist", the Human Bomb inadvertently blew up buildings.
+This tale takes place in a building under siege from the villains.
 This is a form of storytelling unique to the Human Bomb series.

 The Phony Human Bomb (1942).
 Writer: Paul Gustavson Art: Paul Gustavson.
 (Title for this titleless story supplied by Grand Comics Database.)
 Roy and a newsboy get involved in a chase after a phony imitation of the Human Bomb, on the streets of Washington DC.
 Having crooks impersonate a hero, was a standard plot gambit in the comics.